melbournebioinformatics/MelBioInf_docs/docs/tutorials/git/git.md

 ## Glossary

+**Branch:** An independent line of development within a repository, allowing you to work on different features or fixes without affecting the main project.

+**Clone:** Creates a local copy of a remote repository.

+**Commit:** A snapshot of changes to a repository, saved with a message describing the updates.

 **Conflict:** A situation where changes from different commits or branches cannot be merged automatically.

-**Commit:** A snapshot of changes to a repository, saved with a message describing the updates.

-**Repository:** A storage space where your project’s files and version history are kept.
+**Fork:** Creates a personal copy of someone else’s repository under your GitHub account for independent development.

 **History:** The record of all commits made in a repository, showing how the codebase evolved.

-**Branch:** An independent line of development within a repository, allowing you to work on different features or fixes without affecting the main project.

-**Tags:** Named markers pointing to specific commits, often used to label release versions.
+**Merge:** Combines changes from one branch into another.

+**Pull:** Fetches and integrates changes from a remote repository into your local branch.

+**Pull request:** A request to merge (pull) changes from a repository that you own onto another repository.
+This is how contributions are submitted on GitHub.

+**Push:** Sends local changes to a remote repository.

 **Remotes:** Remote versions of your repository hosted on a server, allowing you to collaborate and sync changes with others.

+**Repository:** A storage space where your project’s files and version history are kept.

 **Staging Area:** A space where you can prepare and review changes before committing them to the repository.

-**Pull request:** A request to merge (pull) changes from a repository that you own onto another repository.
-This is how contributions are submitted on GitHub.
+**Tags:** Named markers pointing to specific commits, often used to label release versions.